AtienoMboya/airbnb-clone-project/README.md

 ---

 Security will be continuously monitored and updated as the project evolves, following industry best practices and guidelines like OWASP Top 10.

+## 🔄 CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+It is a set of automated processes that enable developers to build, test, and deploy code more efficiently and reliably.
+Every time new code is pushed to the repository, the CI/CD pipeline ensures it is automatically tested and, if successful, deployed to the appropriate environment.

+### Why It Matters

+Implementing a CI/CD pipeline helps:
+- Detect and fix bugs early through automated testing
+- Speed up the development cycle with frequent, reliable deployments
+- Maintain code quality and reduce manual errors
+- Enable seamless collaboration across team members

+### Tools Used

+This project leverages the following tools in the CI/CD process:

+- **GitHub Actions** – Automates testing, linting, and deployment workflows directly from the GitHub repository.
+- **Docker** – Ensures consistent development, testing, and production environments using containerization.
+- **Celery & Redis** – Asynchronous task management used in background jobs can also be managed as part of deployment.
+- **PostgreSQL** – Database service configuration and migrations can be automated as part of the pipeline.
+- **(Optional)** Deployment platforms like **Heroku**, **Render**, or **AWS** can be integrated into the pipeline for automatic delivery to staging or production.

+---

+The CI/CD setup ensures that code pushed to the main branch meets quality standards and is production-ready.